 - PHY 007 The Physics of Music (4) An exploration of music and sound from the perspective of classical physics.
 Topics include basic physical principles of vibrating systems, wave propagation, and resonance; the ear and the perception of sound, pitch, tone quality, and harmony; scales and temperament; musical instruments and the human voice; the electronic reproduction of sound; and room acoustics.
-Course will include some "hands-on" activity and attendance of at least one local music production or recital. - PHY 008 Understanding Weather and Climate (4) An introductory course on general concepts in meteorology and climate, primarily for non-science majors.
-In this class, students will learn about the nature of the atmosphere by exploring the physical processes that govern our weather, by learning to interpret weather maps, and through visually stunning videography of natural storms and weather phenomena.
-With a grounding in Earth's weather systems, students will also learn the components of the climate system, with a special emphasis on factors that make climate prediction certain and/or uncertain. - PHY 011 Physics for Life Sciences I (4) Prerequisite: Admissions math requirement.: Topics include kinematics, Newtonian mechanics, work and energy, linear and angular momentum, conservation laws, fluid mechanics, and thermodynamics.
-Intended for biology, pre-medical, kinesiology, and non-science majors. - PHY 013 Physics for Life Sciences II (4) Prerequisite: Admissions math requirement.
+Course will include some "hands-on" activity and attendance of at least one local music production or recital. - PHY 011 Physics for Life Sciences I (4) Prerequisite: Admissions math requirement.
+Topics include kinematics, Newtonian mechanics, work and energy, linear and angular momentum, conservation laws, fluid mechanics, and thermodynamics.
+Intended for biology, pre-medical, kinesiology, and non-science majors. - PHY 013 Physics for Life Sciences II (4) Prerequisite: PHY 011.
 Topics include electricity and magnetism, induction, circuits, sound and light waves, optics, and elements of atomic and nuclear physics.
 Intended for biology, pre-medical, physical education, and non-science majors. - PHY 014 Physics For Life Sciences Laboratory (1) Corequisite: PHY 013.
 Weekly three-hour laboratory.
-Covers experiments in mechanics, vibrations and waves, electromagnetism, circuits, and optics. - PHY 021 General Physics I (4) Prerequisite: MA 009.
+Covers experiments in mechanics, vibrations and waves, electromagnetism, circuits, and optics. - PHY 021 General Physics I (4) Prerequisite or corequisite: MA 009.
 The first of a two-semester foundational course sequence in introductory physics.
-Topics include kinematics, Newtonian mechanics, work and energy, statics and dynamics, linear and angular momentum, conservation laws, rotational motion, fluid mechanics, and thermodynamics. - PHY 022 General Physics Laboratory I (1) Corequisite: PHY 021.
+Topics include kinematics, Newtonian mechanics, work and energy, statics and dynamics, linear and angular momentum, conservation laws, rotational motion, fluid mechanics, and thermodynamics.
+Students must be concurrently enrolled in MA 009 or have already completed the equivalent of MA 009 at the college level.

+- PHY 022 General Physics Laboratory I (1) Corequisite: PHY 021.
 Weekly three-hour laboratory.
-Covers experiments in kinematics, forces, conservation of momentum and energy, rotational motion, and thermodynamics.

-- PHY 023 General Physics II (4) Prerequisite: MA 009 Continuation of the twosemester foundational course sequence in introductory physics.
+Covers experiments in kinematics, forces, conservation of momentum and energy, rotational motion, and thermodynamics. - PHY 023 General Physics II (4) Prerequisites: MA 009 and PHY 021.
+Continuation of the two-semester foundational course sequence in introductory physics.
 Topics include electric charges and current, electric and magnetic fields, capacitance, inductance, vibrations and waves, sound, circuits, and optics. - PHY 024 General Physics Laboratory II (1) Corequisite: PHY 023.
 Weekly three-hour laboratory.
 Covers experiments in vibrations and waves, electricity, magnetism, circuits, and optics. - PHY 025 Modern Physics (4) Prerequisites: PHY 023.
 Continuation of PHY 021, PHY 023 requiring advanced calculus.
 Introductory study of special relativity, quantum theory, atomic physics, and elements of solid state, nuclear, particle physics, and cosmology. - PHY 026 Modern Physics Laboratory (1) Prerequisite: PHY 025.
-An intermediatelevel laboratory to follow PHY 025.
+An intermediate-level laboratory to follow PHY 025.
 Laboratory techniques and analysis skills developed in PHY 022 and PHY 024 are enhanced and refined through a more sophisticated development of statistical methods in data analysis, error propagation, and data acquisition techniques.
-Experiments correlate strongly with the topics covered in PHY 025. - PHY/MA 040 Differential Equations and Linear Algebra (4) Prerequisite: MA 019.
+Experiments correlate strongly with the topics covered in PHY 025. - PHY/MA 040 Differential Equations with Linear Algebra (4) Prerequisite: MA 010.
 First-order and second-order ordinary differential equations with applications in physics and engineering.
 Laplace transform method and power series solutions.
 Graphical and numerical techniques.
 Linear systems of equations and Gauss-Jordan elimination.
 Vectors and matrices; determinants and inverses.
 Cramer's rule.
 Eigenvalues and eigenvectors; diagonalization of matrices.
 Systems of linear differential equations.
 Survey of partial differential equation in the sciences. - PHY 095 Seminar (1) Developments of current interest in the sciences.